 8) Your changes have now been saved.
 View the file to confirm.

-1) Tap and hold on the file you would like to upload until it looks like photo below.
+1) Tap on the file you would like to upload.
+This will open the file.

 1) Tap the file context menu to right of file you would like to delete and tap “Delete” in menu.

 2) You will then be asked if you are sure you would like to permanently delete this file.

 !!WARNING!!: This file will be permanently deleted from entire filecity or filecity2 server, not just the FileBrowser app.

 If you are sure tap “Delete”, if you are not sure tap “Cancel”.